 You can see an example of a good steel wire brush on Amazon here.
 Here’s a set of steel wire brushes in different sizes, great for reaching tough spots.
 Neither is expensive.

-Using Vinegar To Remove Rust On Metal
+2. Using Vinegar To Remove Rust From Metal

-Vinegar is great at removing rust on metal.
+Vinegar is great at removing rust from metal.
 But, it needs to be left on the metal for a while to work.
 If your rusty metal is small, like a tool, you can submerge it in vinegar for a few hours.

 If you need to remove rust on larger items, like rusty outdoor furniture, soak rags or paper towels in vinegar.
 Then wrap them or place them on the rusted metal.